chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ### Scripted REST API

-The _Scripted REST API_ is used to establish a connection between ServiceNow and the Chef Automate application with authentication.
+The _Scripted REST API_ is used to establishes a connection between ServiceNow and the Chef Automate application with authentication.

 {{< figure src="/images/automate/snow_integration_scripted_restapi_1.png" alt="Scripted REST Service]">}}